c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_hicseq.rst

 The capture Hi-C pipeline, selected using the "-t capture" parameter, starts by trimming adapters and low quality bases.
 It then maps the reads to a reference genome using HiCUP.
 HiCUP first truncates chimeric reads, maps reads to the genome, then it filters Hi-C artifacts and removes read duplicates.
 Samples from different lanes are merged and CHiCAGO is then used to filter capture-specific artifacts and call significant interactions.
 This pipeline also identifies enrichment of regulatory features when provided with ChIP-Seq marks.
 It can also return bed interactions with significant baits (bait_intersect step) or with captured interactions (capture_intersect step).

-An example of the Hi-C report for an analysis on public data (GM12878 Rao. et al.) is available for illustration purpose only: `Hi-C report`_.
+An example of the Hi-C report for an analysis on public data (GM12878 Rao. et al.) is available for illustration purposes only: `Hi-C report`_.

 ----